 - Time to prepare for bedtime.
 One spot in my bedtime habbit stack is reserved for my monthly challenges related to health and/or education.
 Testing a meditation app, doing a proper stretching workout or learning a new skill chunk by chunk that only requires a maximum of 10min - a portion of time everyone is able to add to the habbit stack.
 Remember: Be brave enough to suck at something new.

 Time to by the end of this day.

-I am currently working on some new tools, while migrating old content and playing around with a couple of new features.
+I am constantly working on some new tools, content and offerings: